ppremk/inclusivator/README.md

 #### `tba `

-Required, set's the file size limit threshold in bytes.
-Default "10MB".
+Required, set's the non-inclusivity threshold in bytes.
+Default ".5".

 #### `token `